RATHOD-SHUBHAM/BreakingBadCast/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### `npm i axios`
+Promise based HTTP client for the browser and node.js.\
+Basically axios is a HTTP library used to make request.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).